zhaoxia413/Metagenome_ICI/index.md

 1. [The Resistance Gene Identifier (RGI)](https://github.com/arpcard/rgi)
 2. [eggNOG-mapper](http://eggnogdb.embl.de/#/app/emapper)
 3. [Predictive metabolomic profiling of microbial communities using amplicon or metagenomic sequences](http:// huttenhower.sph.harvard.edu/melonnpan/]
+4. The [VMH](https://www.vmh.life/) database captures information on human and gut microbial metabolism and links this information to hundreds of diseases and nutritional data.
+At its core, there are hundreds of manually curated genome-scale metabolic reconstructions, which have been assembled based on genomic, biochemical, and physiological data.
+The VMH facilitates rapid analyses and interpretations of complex data arising from large-scale biomedical studies by enabling complex queries of its content, by providing a detailed graphical representation of human metabolism, and by distributing computational models for simulating human and microbial metabolism.
 ###  Species prevalence and abundance
 1. [PanPhlAn 3 - strain detection and characterization](https://github.com/SegataLab/panphlan)